ljvmiranda921/ljvmiranda921.github.io/projects/_posts/2026-08-03-idle-frontier.md

 I admit that I also feel *Idle Frontier* has given me that same feeling of sameness: the icons are "too perfect" and "too streamlined."
 In some ways, I appreciate the charm and clunkiness of my older games, despite this game having better technical execution.
 I also noticed that outside my AI-bubble, there's definitely some adversity in the use of AI in the game development community.
-For example, Itch.io has an AI disclosure form, and the usual subreddit and Discord groups I go to seem to treat this disclosure as a target on the creator's back&mdash;it's very interesting.
+For example, Itch.io has an AI disclosure form, and the subreddits and Discord groups I frequent seem to treat that disclosure as a target on the creator's back&mdash;which I find very interesting.

 What I really like about making games is that the real judge of how good a game is is whether a human finds it fun, whether it's built with AI or not.
 There's something *embodied* about it.